RachBLondon/post-form/README.md

 # post-form

-Using Node.js with an express framework, and jade for the view, I have built a simple server to serve the from and store the data the dataStore.json file.
+Using Node.js with an express framework, and jade for the views, I have built a simple server to serve the from and store the data the dataStore.json file.
 I have added some twitter bootstrap for basic styling.
+I have unit tests to test the end points using `tape` and `shot`.

+To start the application:
+`npm install` then `npm start`.
+To run the tests `npm run test`

 I have created a datastore object, which contains objects for each person with a unique ID, that contains the associated firstname and surname.
 This is then turned in to JSON and stored in the dataStore.json file.
 Additional names are added to this object.